 Default FTP Port is 22.

-Unlike FTP/S protocols which use separate channels (i.e. ports) for exchanging data and commands, SFTP uses a single encrypted channel to exchange all data.
+Unlike FTP/S protocols which use separate channels (i.e., ports) for exchanging data and commands, SFTP uses a single encrypted channel to transfer all data.
 The fact that SFTP uses a single port for all communications can make it easier to use than FTP/S when behind firewalls with strict policies.

-Following code shows how to connect to FTP server with default port.
+Following code shows how to connect to FTP server with the default port.

 using ComponentPro.Net; ... // Create a new class instance.
 Sftp client = new Sftp(); // Connect to the SFTP server.
 By default it connects to default port 22 client.Connect("myserver"); // Or you can specify the SFTP port with another version of Connect //method // client.Connect("myserver", 22); // Authenticate. client.Authenticate("userName", "password"); // Do something here... client.DownloadFile("/my remote file.dat", "my local file"); // Disconnect. client.Disconnect();